isadorasophia/murder-docs/docs/src/Bang/Entities/MurderEntityExtensions.md

 public static class MurderEntityExtensions
 ```

-Quality of life extensions for the components declared in this project.
+Quality of life entity extensions for the components declared in this project.

 ### ⭐ Methods
 #### GetAdvancedCollision(Entity)